 Non-emergency ambulance transport (what people mean vs what to book)

-Searchers often type “non-emergency ambulance” when they mean either a scheduled BLS ambulance transfer or a private stretcher van—two different industries with overlapping language.
+People often hear “non-emergency ambulance” when they mean either a scheduled BLS ambulance transfer or a private stretcher van—two different industries with overlapping language.
 True non-emergency ambulance services may operate under EMS licensing for certain interfacility legs; stretcher NEMT vans are another vehicle class.
 Wheelchair vans are not ambulances.
-The right choice follows clinical orders and facility contracts—not marketing labels.
+The right choice follows clinical orders and facility contracts—not a catchy label.
 MedicalRide.org helps you describe mobility, monitoring, and timing so independent operators can respond accurately.

 When this service fits